funnicus/funnicus/README.md

 I mostly code stuff with **JavaScript/TypeScript**.
 I often use them with React and Node.js.
 I have also picked up interest in lower level programming with languages such as **Rust** 🦀 and **C**.

 Currrently, I'm volunteering at **Digit ry** as a Webmaster, developing their new [site](https://alpha.digit.fi/) with @kumpmati among other things.
-I am also part of [@KvanttoriOy](https://github.com/KvanttoriOy), a small webdev business we are going to start with our friends, (since many of us didn't get a summer internships for obvious reasons)!
+I am also part of [@KvanttoriOy](https://github.com/KvanttoriOy), a small software business we are going to start with our friends, (since many of us didn't get a summer internships for obvious reasons)!
+As of now, we probably will mostly do web stuff, but who knows what the future will hold for us?
+If you're interested in our services, you can contact us [here](https://kvanttori.fi/contact)!

 Visit my [site](https://www.juhanakuparinen.dev/) for more information about me🙂